Former pastor arrested on complaints of lewd acts with a child

 NORMAN, Okla. – Authorities say a former Oklahoma pastor has been taken into custody on two complaints of lewd acts with a child.

-On May 20, Norman police received a report about child pornography being found at a home in the 2400 block of Bonnybrook St.
+On May 20, police received a report about child pornography being found at a home in Norman.

 The calling party told investigators that 77-year-old Phillip Paul Ratliff had child pornography on his home computer and that he may have molested a young girl.